enckse/interrogate/README.md

 to run
 ```
-survey <args>
+interrogate <args>
 ```

 as a service
 ```
-systemctl enable survey.service
+systemctl enable interrogate.service
 ```

 ### configure

-survey question definitions (yaml) are stored in `/etc/survey/` and must have a `.yaml` extension, examples are in the `configs/` folder in the repository
+survey question definitions (yaml) are stored in `/etc/interrogate/` and must have a `.yaml` extension, examples are in the `configs/` folder in the repository

 ### administration